marcosabreu39/hangman-web/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.12.

-## Steps for execute Hangman game locally
+## Steps to execute Hangman game locally

 Clone this remository and hanman-backend repository;